eunchong0204/OLD_bios611_project1/README.md

 Introduction
 ------------
  Watching a movie is one of the favorite hobbies these days.
-It is interesting to see which movie genre is now most profitable.
+It is interesting to see which movie genre makes large profits because it is related to which genre is now most popular.
+This project will include descriptive statistics about the relationship between genres and gross and, also include modeling to predict the possibility for a movie to make large profits on the basis of its genres.
+To be specific, I will randomly pick three genres for a movie and predict whether its profit is in the top 25%.
+I do not know much about predictive modeling techniques yet.
+So, I will apply the techniques presented in the class.

 Dataset
 --------
  The dataset I will use is publicly available on Kaggle.
 The address is "https://www.kaggle.com/pysaphal/imdb-20002019-movie-data-set-over-3000?select=df_movie_ratings.csv".
 The dataset is scraped from IMDB and contains the information about movies released in the cinema between 2000 and 2019.
-The variables of the data are movie title, gross, imdb user's rating, genres, released year, and so on.
+The variables of the data are movie title, gross, imdb user's rating, genres, release year, and so on.

  Each movie in the data normally belongs to one-to-three genres among total 21 genres.